 Katahdin, Dudley - Knife Edge - Saddle is a 4 mile loop trail located near Millinocket, Maine and is rated as difficult.
-The trail is primarily used for hiking and is accessible from June until August.
+The trail is primarily used for hiking and is best used from June until August.

 Stellar Views, rigorous workout You should plan on at least 2 hours to climb this 1.2 stretch of the Dudley trail.
 It is pretty steep and very rough, as is all of Katahdin.
 There are only 3 ways off of Pamola - the knife edge, Heelon Taylor to roaring brook or back down the Dudley trail.
 The Knife edge is very rugged in places - the chimney is almost a technical climb.
 The Baxter peak side of the knife edge is a boulder scramble.
 The saddle trail has a 1/2 mile section of scree and is also very steep.
 A tough hike that you should be in shape for.
 The most difficult and time consuming portions of the hike are exposed and above tree line.